AmateursLeague/sneaky-package/README.md

      from package_name.clp import grab
      grab('url-name')
 ```
->*`grab` method fetches and displays the text content from the specified clipboard URL to the system.*
+>*`grab` method fetches and displays the text content from the specified clipboard URL to the system console.*

 ---